 Faculty was asked to develop a method, using computational understanding of language, to offer insight into the different fire types which would enable the fire service to proactively plan and execute fire inspections.

-Working with the fire and rescue service, we used latent Dirichlet allocation, a method of natural language processing, to analyse all the text gathered from the 37,000 reports.
+Working with the fire and rescue service, we used a method of natural language processing, to analyse all the text gathered from the 37,000 reports.
 The algorithm identified topics in the documents and was able to extract coherent meaning from the large text dataset.
 The topic analysis distinguished between 20 different categories of fire, such as fires in heating systems and boilers, fires caused by faults in electrical appliances and fires in commercial kitchens.

 Each circle represents a topic.
 The size of the circle shows the frequency of the topic within the dataset, while the distance between two circles gives an indication of how similar the topics are.
 The red circle relates to fires in restaurants.
 The associated word cloud, showing the significance of fat in ducting, is given on the right.